 As a developer, the Spryker structure is the first thing you need to know to extend the core functionality.
 To familiarize yourself with the Spryker architecture, different parts of the Client, Shared, Zed and Yves folders and their different layers, see the following articles:

 - Conceptual Overview: to learn about the Spryker application layers and code structure.

-- Modularity and Shop Suite: to deep dive into the details of the application layers and learn how various functionality is encapsulated in modules.
+- Modules and layers: to deep dive into the details of the application layers and learn how various functionality is encapsulated in modules.

 - Programming Concepts: to learn more about the Spryker building blocks contained in the application layers.

 - Technology Stack: to learn about the technologies we use.

 Select one of the topics below depending on what you want to do next: